 McGhee Admissions FAQs-Credit Transfers

-Credits completed previously at an accredited college or university may be considered for transfer into McGhee.
-The NYU-SCPS Office of Admissions reviews the transcripts that you submit as part of the application process.
+Credits completed previously at an accredited college or university may be considered for transfer into the NYU School of Professional Studies Paul McGhee Division.
+The Office of Admissions reviews the transcripts that you submit as part of the application process.
 If you are admitted, you will receive an initial transfer credit evaluation either with your admission package or when you meet with your academic advisor.

 In order for credits to transfer, they must be from an accredited institution, you must have received a “C” or better in the course, and they must be relevant to your program of study at McGhee.